 In the past few years, Australia has seen incredible changes to the ways guys keep themselves and their partners safe from HIV.
-From using condoms to highly effective preventative medicines, different methods work for different guys, and that can all change depending on the circumstances.
+From condoms to preventative medicines, different methods work for different guys… and that can all change depending on the circumstances.

 Did you know there are four different ways to stop the spread of HIV?
-It wasn’t so long ago that we mostly talked about one: condoms.
-But a lot has changed over the years, and what’s important now is helping guys understand their options with all of the choices available.
-In case you’re not familiar with them, here’s an overview:
+It wasn’t so long ago we mostly relied on one: condoms.
+But a lot’s changed over the years.
+What’s important now is helping guys understand their options:

 Condoms : The backbone of HIV prevention for over 35 years since the early days of the HIV/AIDS epidemic.
 Condoms are cheap, readily available and straightforward to use.
-And they’re still the most popular choice made by guys who want to prevent HIV and other STIs.
+And they’re still the most popular choice made by guys looking to protect against HIV and most other STIs.

-Undetectable Viral Load: People living with HIV who use medicine for treatment can stay healthy and eliminate the possibility of transmitting the virus by maintaining what’s called an undetectable viral load.
+Undetectable Viral Load: People living with HIV who use HIV treatment medicine can stay healthy and eliminate the possibility of transmitting the virus.
+This is done by maintaining what’s called an undetectable viral load.
 A viral load is a measure of how much of the virus is present in someone’s blood.
 Maintaining an undetectable viral load means there’s zero chance of someone transmitting HIV through sex — even when condoms aren’t being used.

-With all of these options available, it’s unsurprising that more and more guys are making the choice to protect themselves and their partners using these highly effective methods.
-And the effect of these efforts is that Australia is recording unprecedented drops in new HIV cases for men who have sex with men!
+More options means more and more guys are choosing to protect themselves and their partners with these highly effective methods.
+As a result Australia is recording unprecedented drops in new HIV cases among guys into other guys.

-“…all of these are great options for preventing HIV in different ways.”
+“All of these are great options for preventing HIV…”

-For some guys, sex with a regular partner might involve combining PrEP or an undetectable viral load with conversations about safety, even if it doesn’t involve using condoms.
+For some guys, sex with a regular partner might involve a combination of using PrEP, relying on an undetectable viral load and having an open conversation about safety — even if it doesn’t involve using condoms.
 Whereas sex with casual partners might mean using condoms most, or at least some, of the time.

-Even when condoms are your first choice, discussing when they will or won’t be used is always a good move.
+It’s always a good move to discuss when condoms will or won’t be used.
 Because what’s just as important as choosing an HIV prevention option is having a conversation about it.

-And let’s face it, when it looks like you might swap more bodily fluids than contact details, it’s OK to consider using some added protection.
-If there’s the chance of a next time, having a way to stay in touch is always useful — not just for planning your next meet, but in case you need to let each other know about your latest test results too.
+When it looks like you might swap more bodily fluids than contact details, it’s OK to reach for added protection.
+And if there’s the chance of a next time, having a way to stay in touch is always useful — for planning your next meet and in case you need to chat about your test results too.

 Whatever works for you, it’s still important to be respectful of each other’s choices — even if they’re not the same as yours.
 Choosing your own approach to HIV prevention goes hand in hand with respecting someone else’s decision to protect themselves in ways that work for them.

-We know it’s important for guys to be empowered to make realistic decisions that consider sexual satisfaction as well as their sexual wellbeing.
-And decisions that lead to good outcomes are best started with conversations about safety.
+Decisions for healthy outcomes are best started with conversations about safety.
 It’s all about looking after yourself and the people you have sex with.

 No matter your choice of HIV prevention options, HIV isn’t the only thing most guys want to avoid.
-Trying to avoid the possibility of picking up other STIs (sexually transmitted infections) is also a normal part of a healthy sex life.
+Wanting to steer clear of other STIs (sexually transmitted infections) is also a normal part of a healthy sex life.

 “…what’s just as important as choosing an HIV prevention option is having a conversation about it.”

-Remember that using condoms correctly and consistently every time helps reduce the risk of picking up an STI but doesn’t eliminate that risk.
-And if you’re not using condoms for oral sex or dams for rimming, it’s still possible to get and pass on STIs this way.
-Going for regular sexual health testing is still an essential part of all good sexual health strategies.
+Using a condom every time helps reduce the risk of STIs but doesn’t eliminate it.
+If you’re not using condoms for oral sex or dams for rimming, it’s still possible for STIs to spread this way.
+That’s why going for regular sexual health testing is still an essential part of all good sexual health strategies.

 So whether you rely on PrEP, an undetectable viral load, condoms, an emergency course of PEP when it’s needed, or even a blend of options, having real conversations about real choices is the foundation for everyone’s safety and enjoyment.